ProfessorManhattan/docs-packer/contributing/getting-started.md

 This will install all the Node.js dependencies and automatically register a pre-commit hook.

-### How to Commit Code

-Instead of using `git commit`, we prefer that you use `npm run commit`.
-You will understand why when you try it but basically it streamlines the commit process and helps us generate better CHANGELOGs.

-### Pre-Commit Hook

-Even if you decide not to use `npm run commit`, you will see that `git commit` behaives differently since the pre-commit hook is installed when you run `npm i`.
-This pre-commit hook is there to test your code before committing.
-If you need to bypass the pre-commit hook, then you will have to add the `--no-verify` tag at the end of your `git commit` command (e.g. `git commit -m "Commit" --no-verify`).

 ### NPM Tasks Available

 With the dependencies installed, you can see a list of the available commands by running `npm run info`.
 This will log a help menu to the console informing you about the available commands and what they do.
 After running the command, you will see something that looks like this: